Eliot Spitzer: 1998 campaign

 Four years later, Spitzer again wanted to run for Attorney General and on May 6, 1998, he announced he would run for the office for a second time.
 On May 28, he emerged as the front-runner among the Democratic candidates, ranking first at the Democratic convention with 36% of the vote.
 He also had the most money, with over $2 million.
 In September, he won the Democratic primary election with 42% of the vote.
 He defeated State Senator Catherine Abate (27%), Koppell (22%), and former Governor's Counsel Evan Davis (9%).
-In the general election Spitzer would face the incumbent, Dennis Vacco, a Republican.

 In late October 1998, Spitzer conceded that his father had lent him most of the campaign money he raised.
 According to The New York Times, after "repeatedly contending that he alone paid his campaign bills this year and in 1994, [Spitzer] acknowledged [that] his father, a wealthy real estate developer, [played] an extensive role in helping to finance his campaigns."
 He financed the campaigns from two sets of loans—both from J.P.
 Morgan & Company—that amounted to $4.3 million in 1994 and $4.8 million in 1998.
 Spitzer said, "I have worked long, long hours for my dad and for various businesses.
 Look, I'm not saying that I am underpaid.
 But any effort to challenge the propriety of that fee is way off base."

 On October 28, The New York Times endorsed Spitzer, opining that both candidates were flawed but adding that "Vacco's performance and his key policy positions make him an even worse choice [than Spitzer]".
 In November, Spitzer went on to defeat Republican incumbent Dennis Vacco by a small margin of victory of 0.6%.
 Spitzer did not win a single county in Upstate New York and won a total of six counties statewide (New York (81%), Bronx (80%), Kings (75%), Queens (67%), Westchester (52%), and Rockland (48%)).